 - Local key note speaker (e.g. a local expert or affiliation with local experts);

 - Freight which incorporates the use of a local supplier (can be an international or national operator with a Northern Territory affiliation);

 - Other activities that demonstrate support of local NT businesses e.g. printing, filming and photography, delegate lanyard and satchel production.

 Priority for support will be given to staging a business event that aligns with the Territory’s economic and social strengths in the following industries:

 To be eligible, events must demonstrate historical data and a shortlist of destinations the Territory is competing against.
+Events must attract a minimum 80% of delegates from outside of the Northern Territory.
 Seed funding to run an event is outside the scope of the NTBESF.

 From time to time, NT Business Events (NTBE) conducts delegate surveying to assist with measuring the economic outcomes of conferences staged in the Northern Territory.
 Organisations who successfully apply to receive funding will be required to participate in delegate surveying if requested by NTBE.